 When I started at Saint Mary’s, I crafted a general education course called “Christian View of the Human Person.”
 Almost on a whim, I assigned students a closing “spiritual autobiography,” about 6-8 pages where they would show me they understand the terms by applying them to their life story.
 I didn’t know their life stories were about to change mine.

 Students poured their hearts out to me for 17 years.
 Some, faithful.
 Some, seekers.
 Some, from other religions.
 A few, atheist.
 But a real change happened over those 17 years (2001-2018).
-As a group, they went from being largely Christian, perhaps confused but ultimately hopeful that God was, and would continue to be, a reality in their lives—to a group that was largely hopeless, didn’t see God as powerful reality in their lives, and moving away from belonging to any Church.
+As a group, they went from being largely Christian, perhaps confused but ultimately hopeful that God was a reality in their lives—to a group that was largely hopeless, didn’t see God as a powerful reality in their lives, and moving away from belonging to any Church.
 At the same time, I saw a dramatic rise in reported mental illness—especially anxiety and depression.
 The sadness was palpable and accepted as normal.
 I saw this happen before I read the statistics bearing this out—and I was increasingly sad and horrified.

 About three years ago, I was reading these listless autobiographies and finally pushed my chair away from the table and started to pray.
 “What is going on, Lord?”
 Suddenly, I received this image of the beaten up man from the Good Samaritan story, lying half-dead.
 Then I heard: “You’re just passing him by, bleeding on the side of the road.”
 Somewhat shocked, I said “But…no I’m not.
 I’m teaching them the way, right?
 They know the path.
 I keep saying I am open to talking with them about this….
 I don’t get why they can’t move themselves 100 yards into the Chapel on campus.”
 And after half a beat, received: They’re far too wounded to get there on their own.
 I remember staring at nothing in shock.
 I had nothing to say to that, since I had read the evidence for 17 years.